sudssm/daruma/README.md

 `py.test` will automatically run all available test cases.

 Note that on OSX, a system message may pop up saying "Python quit unexpectedly".
 As long as the tests run to completion, this is expected and an indication of successful behavior.

+## License
+This software is licensed under the GPL license.
+If you would like an alternative license, please contact us.